-The purpose of a contract is to act as a tool that structures relationships and build foundations for key business alliances.
+The purpose of a contract is to act as a tool that structures relationships and builds foundations for key business alliances.
 Read this contract guide to know about the contract types and parts of a contract.

 Give contract drafting a head start with templates

 As discussed above, having a written contract is always beneficial but drafting it can be a challenge.
-An ideal contract must contain all the essential elements, ensure that the offerings are conveyed clearly to the customer and is easy to read and understand.
+An ideal contract must contain all the essential elements, ensure that the offerings are conveyed clearly to the customer, and is easy to read and understand.

 In order to simplify the contract creation process and empower teams and businesses to churn out perfect documents quickly, they should try and leverage templates.
-Document management tools like Revv offer a plethora of templates available for use in their template library.
+Document automation tools like Revv offer a plethora of templates available for use in their template library.